 Can natural progesterone help with fibrocystic breasts?

-progesterone therapy in about three to four months.
-Natural progesterone may be rubbed directly
+One common factor in women with fibrocystic breasts has been found to be higher circulating estrogen.
+In many women, fibrocystic breasts respond well to progesterone therapy in about three to four months.
+Natural progesterone may be rubbed directly on the breasts

 Will natural progesterone help uterine fibroids?

 What is PMS?